 Photo: Rangan Datta Wiki / Wikimedia Commons

 The British Governor-General’s summer quarters.
 A building with a colonial past and history.
 The Barrackpore government houses symbols of the British Raj in Barrackpore, as well as monuments of the past.
 Situated in the Cantonment area, this structure has been expanded and transformed into a hospital and other institutions, especially after independence.
 It has been met with newly gained power.
 It includes a museum in its basement with historical exhibits and British colonial memorabilia.
+If you wish to dive deep into Barrackpore history, you should visit this government house.

 Location: Cantonment, Barrackpore, Barrackpur Cantonment